 - 8.1 The teaching of RSE at NUSA contributes to our statutory duty to safeguard our pupils. - 8.2 Teachers are aware that effective RSE, which brings an understanding of what is and is not appropriate in a healthy relationship, can lead to a disclosure of a child protection issue.
-In this instance, teachers will follow the school's safeguarding procedure to report the disclosure. - 8.3 Teachers will also consider questions that pupils ask in lessons from a safeguarding perspective, as well as being directed to check written work for any concerns on a regular basis.
-Again, teachers will be expected to report any concerns that arise via the standard whole school procedure. - 8.4 For topics that may be sensitive for certain pupils depending on their previous experiences, the subject coordinator will ensure that the Safeguarding team are aware of which topics are coming up.
+In this instance, teachers will follow the school's safeguarding procedure to report the disclosure.

+- 8.3 Teachers will also consider questions that pupils ask in lessons from a safeguarding perspective, as well as being directed to check written work for any concerns on a regular basis.
+Again, teachers will be expected to report any concerns that arise via the standard whole school procedure. - 8.4 For topics that may be sensitive for certain pupils depending on their previous experiences, the Head of Department will ensure that the Safeguarding team and Pastoral team are aware of which topics are coming up.
 This will allow them to identify potentially vulnerable pupils and make necessary arrangements.
-These may include: - Liaising with the class teacher to make them aware of the pupil's needs; - Speaking to the pupil in advance of the lesson to prepare them of the upcoming content;

-- Having a strategy such as a 'time out card' or safe place to go to if they become distressed by any of the content. - 8.5 All visitors and external agencies who are utilised to support the delivery of RSE will be required to have the relevant credentials to do so.
+These may include: - Liaising with the class teacher to make them aware of the pupil's needs; - Speaking to the pupil in advance of the lesson to prepare them of the upcoming content.
+This will be through a slide to inform pupils of the next lesson's topic and where to access support; - Having a strategy such as a 'time out card' or safe place to go to if they become distressed by any of the content. - Having the topics for the week ahead included in the whole school bulletin to inform Heads of Year and tutors of the content to pre-empt any safeguarding concerns. - 8.5 All visitors and external agencies who are utilised to support the delivery of RSE will be required to have the relevant credentials to do so.
 Visitors will be made aware of the safeguarding policy upon arrival and directed as to what to do if they have any concerns.
 They will always be accompanied NUSA staff in sessions that they deliver. - 8.6 As per the safeguarding policy, teachers know that they cannot offer or guarantee confidentiality.
 Teachers will reassure pupils that if confidentiality has to be broken, they will be informed and supported as necessary. - 8.7 It will be made clear to pupils that if a teacher becomes aware that a pupil under 16 years old is participating in (or contemplating participating in) sexual activity, then they will have to pass this on in line with the safeguarding policy.
-Teachers will use the standard safeguarding procedure to do this. - 8.8 Each RSE lesson will also include signposting to a range of relevant support services within school, locally and nationally for the issues raised, such as the school nurse, sexual health clinic, GP, domestic abuse charities etc.
+Teachers will use the standard safeguarding procedure to do this. - 8.8 Each RSE (and PSHE) lesson will also include signposting to a range of relevant support services within school, locally and nationally for the issues raised, such as the school nurse, sexual health clinic, GP, domestic abuse charities etc.